Better with Bonair

 About the Artist

 Chrissy graduated from San Diego State University as a TV and Film Major.
 She moved to Los Angeles to pursue a career in film and cinematography.
 Throughout eight years in Los Angeles, she worked with companies such as National Geographic, CBS Television, Time/Warner, People Magazine, American Red Cross, United Way, and PBS.
 Chrissy is currently living in Wilmington, NC with her two daughters Annie and Lily, and their many four-legged rescue companions (animal to human ratio is a bit off in the Marsh household).
-Annie, Chrissy’s oldest daughter is taking after her sister, Tracy, and attends Berklee College of Music in Boston.
+Annie, Chrissy’s oldest daughter, shares a passion for music like Chrissy’s sister, Tracy, and attends Berklee College of Music in Boston.
 Her youngest daughter, Lily, is taking after her mom and is majoring in The Business of Creative Enterprise at Emerson College in Boston.
-Both girls help Chrissy with creating new cards and assisting in the office as needed.
+Both girls help Chrissy with creating new cards and assisting in the office as needed when they come home.

 Annie, Lily & Chrissy;